 Hemp oil, as the name suggests, is processed from the seeds and stalk of the hemp plant.
 Despite its source, hemp oil has nearly none of the psychoactive THC element which is the primary difference between hemp oil and THC.
 In fact, much of hemp oil is composed of omega fatty acids, which are also found in fish and olive oil.
 Before delving into hemp oil side effects, it’s also important to note why people use it and what benefits it has in the first place.

 Whether consumed raw or on the dining table as a food sauce, hemp oil serves the body in many ways.
 It not only is a source of energy but also stands to improve your overall wellness.
 The oil also provides minerals, like calcium, magnesium, sulfur, potassium, phosphorus, iron and zinc, which are critical to the well-being of your body.
 Amino acids are other beneficial compounds found in the oil.

 Aside from being a supplement, you can use CBD oil for skin care.
 When applying as part of your skin care regimen, it moisturizes and enhances blood circulation.
 It has similar effects on the skin when used for massaging.
-In addition, it is an effective anti-aging agent, as well as a remedy for skin conditions, like psoriasis, eczema, acne, and dryness.
+In addition, it may be an effective anti-aging agent, as well as offer soothing relief for skin conditions.

 Indeed, these are only a few of the uses for hemp seed oil.
 It has far more benefits, some of which cannot be found elsewhere.
 In fact, it’s often used for medicinal purposes and is sometimes safer than other medicines, which can be harmful to the body and come with more intense side effects.